ArthurYdalgo/laravext/README.md

 Laravext is a set of tools aimed to assist the development of [Laravel](https://laravel.com/) applications with [React](https://react.dev/) or [Vue](https://vuejs.org/).
 It's name is (just in case you didn't get it) a mix of Laravel and [Next.js](https://nextjs.org/), although not affiliated or endorsed by any of them.
 I tried to fit in something that also sounded like "Vue" or "[Inertia.js](https://inertiajs.com/)" in the name, but "Laravext" sounded the better, of all the options I thought of.
 Not that creative, I know.
 Sue me (just kidding, don't).

-You may think of it as a (way more) simplified version of Inertia.js, with Next.js's file based router, and something similar to [Blade Components](https://laravel.com/docs/11.x/blade#components) that is actually a React/Vue component.
+You may think of it as a Next.js's file based router inside your Laravel project, and something similar to [Blade Components](https://laravel.com/docs/11.x/blade#components) that is actually a React/Vue component.
+There're some methods that slightly remember Inertia.js as well

 ![image](https://github.com/ArthurYdalgo/laravext/blob/main/docs/images/rick-morty-blade-jquery-meme.jpg?raw=true)